elmol/zk-proof-of-humanity-vote/step-by-step-guide.md

 #### Web-App Module

 This template includes a basic Next.js web application with a simple design using the [Chakra-UI](https://chakra-ui.com/) library.
-It also includes an initial configuration for integrating with the ZKVoting contract on the blockchain using [Wagmi](https://wagmi.sh/).
+It also includes an initial configuration for connecting with the ZKVoting contract on the blockchain using [Wagmi](https://wagmi.sh/).

 Here is the `_app.tsx` configuration: